-It’s up to the police and prosecutors to interpret the details of these cases and to initially assess the severity of the case and what type of assault may have been committed.
-The level of injury caused is the most important factor in determining what offence it may be charged as, this is the main distinction between the different levels of assault offences.
+It’s up to the police and a team of prosecutors to interpret the details of each assault case and to initially assess the severity of the case and what type of assault may have been committed.
+The level of injury caused is the most important factor in determining what level an offence may be charged as, as this is the main distinction between the different levels of assault offences.

 Inflicting intentional or reckless harm towards another individual is the general definition of assault in the United Kingdom.
-Assaults are typically referred to as offences “against the person”.
+Assaults are typically referred to as offences against the person.
 Harm encompasses both physical and psychological harm, which includes causing someone to fear for their own safety.

-These various degrees of assault will determine the potential consequences and punishment for someone accused or convicted of an offence against the person.
+These various degrees of assault will determine the potential consequences and punishment for someone accused or convicted of committing an offence against the person.

-Grievous Bodily Harm (GBH)
+What is Grievous Bodily Harm?
+(GBH)

-GBH, whether contrary to s.18 or s.20 OAPA, is the most serious because, in most cases, a victim of GBH is left with serious injuries, sometimes life changing or long term injury or scarring.
-Severe injuries are deemed to cause serious detriment to a victim’s health; physically through wounding, biologically through the transmission of disease, or psychologically if fear or paranoia are caused by the incident.
+GBH, whether contrary to s.18 or s.20 OAPA, is the most serious because, in most cases, a victim of GBH is left with serious injuries, which can sometimes be life changing.
+They could also be left with long term injuries or scarring.

 What acts and injuries constitute GBH?

-If violence is inflicted with a weapon or the equivalent of a weapon, then the act is likely to be adjudged as inflicting grievous bodily harm intentionally (section 18).
+If violence is inflicted with a weapon or the equivalent of a weapon, then the act is likely to be classified as inflicting grievous bodily harm intentionally (section 18).

-Weapon usage can also change the dynamics of a case, for example, if an accused person were to strike a victim to the face once by a punch, resulting in a fractured eye socket, it can be viewed that the serious injury was not intended.
-On the other hand, if a knuckle duster was used, the fracturing of the eye socket will more likely be considered intentional.
+Weapon usage can also change the dynamics of a case.
+For example, if an accused person were to strike a victim to the face once with a punch which resulted in a fractured eye socket, it could be viewed that the serious injury was not intended.
+On the other hand, if a knuckle duster was used, the fracturing of the eye socket would be more likely to be considered intentional.

 What are the sentences for GBH?

 Generally speaking, sentences for GBH are the most severe of all assault charges.
-Along with other factors, such as the level of injury, the court will consider a number of options and determine whether rehabilitative, non-custodial alternatives to an immediate custodial term.
-Starting points can vary considerably, between 3 – 16 years’ custodial sentence, or if the facts of the case indicate a lower level of culpability, such as the use of a single blow, then the consequence could be as low as a community order.
+Along with other factors such as the level of injury, the court will consider a number of options and determine whether rehabilitative, non-custodial alternatives are suitable, compared to an immediate custodial term.
+Starting points can vary considerably, from a 3 year custodial sentence to a 16 year custodial sentence.

 What is ABH?
+(Actual Bodily Harm)

-What injuries are deemed ABH?
+What injuries are deemed as ABH?

-Injuries that interfere with the health or personal comfort of a complainant may constitute the infliction of “actual” harm through assault.
+Injuries that interfere with the health or personal comfort of a complainant may constitute the infliction of ‘actual’ harm through assault.
 Actual harm refers to the notable consequences caused by an assault, meaning physical and psychological injuries need only be of minimal detriment to health but must be proven.

 What are the sentences for ABH?

-The variation in potential sentences is notable for all charges relating to assault, should an accused individual plead guilty or be found guilty through a court trial, a number of sentences could be issued by prosecutors.
+The variation in potential sentences is notable for all charges relating to assault.
+Should an accused individual plead guilty or be found guilty through a court trial, a number of sentences could be issued by prosecutors.

 What is common assault?

-By the letter of the law, common assault or battery is occasioned where there is more than merely transient or trifling contact, it is not necessary for the Police or Prosecution to prove injury.
-Normally, subject to some exceptions, the Prosecution will choose not to prosecute a case in court if there are no injuries at all as it will not be in the interests of justice to do so.
+By the letter of the law, common assault or battery is occasioned where there is more than merely transient or trifling contact.
+It is not necessary for the police or prosecution to prove injury.
+Normally – subject to some exceptions – the prosecution will choose not to prosecute a case in court if there are no injuries at all as it would not be in the interests of justice to do so.